Letting romantic relationships go: How to love without attachment

 This is not to say that breakups are supposed to be painless.
 There will always be emotions and feelings to process around lost connection, missing a companion, and unfulfilled dreams.

-Without judgment and with total self compassion, you can responsibly honor your own grieving process, but in the end you will not feel a lack for love or take another person’s lack of love personally.
+Without judgment and with total self-compassion, you can responsibly honor your own grieving process, but in the end, you will not feel a lack of love or take another person’s lack of love personally.

 Ideally, relationship is a dance; a joyful, exciting, journey of discovery; an opportunity for love to fertilize two souls within a container (the relationship) that then allows two people to grow and expand, becoming stronger and more illuminated than they were before.

 Sometimes, unfortunately, how much each person is able to expand is limited.

 When we get caught in the trap of forcing “this one to be it” is when we can’t see that one, or both people in the relationship is not thriving in the container.

 How long the other person is able to meet you where you are at is outside of your power.